synesthesiam/rhasspy/docs/training.md

 Now in your Home Assistant automation, you could use [templating](https://www.home-assistant.io/docs/automation/templating/) to plug the `name` directly into the `entity_id` field of an action.
 One rule to rule them all.

+This same technique could be used to replace number words with digits, like:

+    [SetTimer]
+    set a timer for (ten){number:10} seconds

+which would generate an event like this when recognized:

+    {
+      "number": "10"
+    }

 ### Slots Lists

 In the `SetLightColor` example above, the color names are stored in `sentences.ini` as a rule: